Everett Teaford

-Everett James Teaford (born May 15, 1984) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Kansas City Royals and Tampa Bay Rays, and in the KBO League for the LG Twins.
+Everett James Teaford (born May 15, 1984) is an American baseball coach and former professional baseball pitcher who played in Major League Baseball (MLB) for the Kansas City Royals and Tampa Bay Rays, and in the KBO League for the LG Twins.

 Amateur career

 Teaford was born May 15, 1984, in Alpharetta, Georgia.
 He attended Centennial High School in Roswell, Georgia, and then Georgia Southern University.
 In 2005, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 As a junior at Georgia Southern, he had a 10–4 record and a 3.96 earned run average (ERA).
 He tied for second in the Southern Conference in wins and led it in innings pitched (120 1/3), strikeouts (122), and complete games (four).
 He decided to become a professional after his junior year, having finished his collegiate career with the second-most strikeouts (353) of anyone to play at Georgia Southern.
 He was drafted by the Kansas City Royals in the 12th round of the 2006 Major League Baseball draft.